-- Juniors, seniors & alums should meet with Jessica Matzko or Kate Fukawa-Connelly
+- Juniors, Seniors, and Alums should meet with Kate Fukawa-Connelly or Sherise Smith.

-- HPA Programming: Workshops will be offered this fall on topics including summer opportunities; sophomore early assurance programs; the application process; and evaluating your candidacy.
-We will also have Doctor is In alumni speakers and school visits.
-Spring workshops will include MCAT; majors and pre-health; and numerous application-related topics.
-All students are encouraged to take advantage of these opportunities 0 subscribe to our Facebook Events feed to integrate our events into your life on social media.
+- HPA Programming: Workshops are offered in the fall on topics including summer opportunities; sophomore early assurance programs; the application process; and evaluating your candidacy.
+Spring workshops will include MCAT; majors and prehealth; and numerous application-related topics.
+All students are encouraged to take advantage of these opportunities.
+Subscribe to our Facebook Events feed to integrate our events into your life on social media.

 - McGraw Center: McGraw provides comprehensive support for your academic success – if you’d like some pointers on being more efficient and effective in your courses, they’re a great source of information.

 - HPA website FAQ: Many questions are addressed via our website FAQ: hpa.princeton.edu/faq